 Back on Highway 19A, head north toward Qualicum Beach.
 Feel the power of an old-growth forest as you walk through the Qualicum Beach Heritage Forest, located just five minutes from downtown.
 Be sure to visit Horne Lake Caves Provincial Park, where you can take a guided tour of the caves that are home to fossils, underground waterfalls, and crystal formations.
 These tours are limited to private, small-groups of single-household bubbles.
 Garden lovers who prefer a more natural look to a highly manicured formal garden will love Milner Gardens and Woodland.

 Another opportunity for a detour presents itself 30 minutes north of Qualicum Beach in the community of Buckley Bay.
 Take a ferry to Denman Island, and another from Denman to Hornby Island.
 Enjoy gorgeous beaches, and great camping and paddling opportunities.
 You can also experience some of the best cold water diving in the world here, with remarkable visibility and abundant marine life.
-Remember to travel responsibly to Denman and Hornby islands, following all Covid-19 protocols.

 When you reach the Comox Valley, the communities of Courtenay, Comox, and Cumberland offer excellent mountain biking, a vibrant food and drink scene, and four-season fun at Mount Washington Alpine Resort.
 This is also one of three Island access points to rugged Strathcona Provincial Park, the oldest provincial park in BC.
 Just north of Comox Lake, you can access the Paradise Meadows and Forbidden Plateau sections of the park.